 When I heard that there’s an island out there full of friendly wolves, my first words were, “Take me there now!”
 Oh my, I could be a woman who runs with the wolves!

+It is believed that wolves have been around for around 300,000 years.
 Every domesticated dog hails from the majestic Mexican Grey Wolf which might explain the inner woolfie that every dog seems to have within them.
-I know Willy, my puppaboy has a but of the wild in him.
+I know Willy, my puppaboy has a bit of the wild in him.

 So, the idea of a wolf sanctuary on Anacortes, an island near Seattle, Washington, that takes care of wolves in need, made my heart sing!